google/syzkaller/docs/syscall_descriptions.md

 for this process and some ongoing work, but we are not there yet to have a fully-automated way to generate descriptions.
 There is a helper [headerparser](headerparser_usage.md) utility that can auto-generate some parts of descriptions from header files.
+Visual Studio Code has [syz-lang extension](https://marketplace.visualstudio.com/items?itemName=AndreyArtemiev.syzlang-extension&ssr=false#overview) for highlighting syntax.

 To enable fuzzing of a new kernel interface: